Business rates government guidance

-Local councils have a general power to grant discretionary local discounts.
+Local authorities have a general power to grant discretionary local discounts and give hardship relief in specific circumstances.
 We have a discount scheme for newly built commercial properties.
-Contact us for further details.
+More information is available on our website.

 The award of such discounts is considered likely to amount to state aid.
 However it will be state aid compliant where it is provided in accordance with the De Minimis Regulations EC 1407/2013.
 The De Minimis Regulations allow an undertaking to receive up to EUR 200,000 'de minimis' aid over a rolling three year period.
 If you are receiving, or have received, any 'de minimis' aid granted during the current or two previous financial years (from any source), you should inform us immediately with details of the aid received.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-Appeals against rateable values can be made free of charge.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+However, ratepayers who do wish to be represented should be aware that members of the RICS - Royal Institution of Chartered Surveyors and the Institute of Revenues Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
-Take great care and, if necessary, seek further advice before entering into any contract.

 Information supplied with demand notices

 Information relating to the relevant and previous financial years in regard to the gross expenditure of Bury Council are shown in the statement of accounts published on this website.